TykTechnologies/tyk-docs-hugo/tyk-docs/content/universal-data-graph/concepts/header_management.md

 ### Headers priority order

-In cases where user sets the same header name both for a global and data source header, but different values, the value set at data source header level takes priority.
+If a header has a value at the data source and global level, then the data source value takes precedence.

 For example for the below configuration: